zhelyan/kitchen-openvz/README.md

 ## Requirements

 - OpenVZ installed on your machine or VM, please refer to:: http://openvz.org/Quick_installation
-- one or more containers in /vz/templates/cache, have a look here:: http://openvz.org/Download/template/precreated; Containers will be downloaded automatically if they don't exist if you specify the container filename in .kitchen.yml
+- one or more containers in /vz/templates/cache, have a look here:: http://openvz.org/Download/template/precreated; Containers will be downloaded automatically if they don't exist.
-- RHEL / CENTOS 6; It is possible to install OpenVZ on 5 as well but not as easy as on 6
+- RHEL / CENTOS.

 ## Usage